d-protsenko/smartactors-core/src/site/markdown/tutorials/db_collection/PostgresDBCollections.md

 ## Search

+Search queries start from `SELECT document FROM collection`.

 In most cases the access to the field is done using path in the document.

     WHERE (document#>'{field,nested}') = to_json(?)::jsonb